 - Position: Very young babies cannot move by themselves and might be in the same position for a few hours.
 In such a scenario, the baby might feel warm and sweat more.

 - High room temperature: High room temperature might cause discomfort to the babies, and they might sweat.
-Sweating is a natural defence mechanism of the body against overheating.
+Sweating is a natural defense mechanism of the body against overheating.
 The combination of sweating with red skin might indicate overheating of the body (2).

 - Too many layers of clothes: Wearing too many layers of clothes or covering the baby with layers of blankets might cause increased body temperature and subsequent sweating.
 Getting too hot has been linked with sudden infant death syndrome (SIDS) or sudden unexpected death in an infant (SUDI) (3).
 It is suggested to dress the baby according to the weather and not overdress.